uwex-learning-tech/droplets-v3/README.md

 ---
 #### Version Change Log

+**1.4.5**
+* Updated a few font icons to improve legibility
+* Adjusted a few font icons vertical alignments

 **1.4.4**
 * Fixed the issue where first icon size in a callout was larger than others.